aldwinp35/cs50_final_project/README.md

 except requests.RequestException:
     raise
 ```
-The long-lived token is needed because it lasts for 60 days, while the short one only lasts for a couple of hours.
-If the user wants to schedule a post, we ensure that the selected date is no longer than 50 days, thus, when the ``publish post`` function is triggered, the access token is still valid to publish the post.
+The long-lived ``access_token`` is needed because it lasts for 60 days, while the short one only lasts for a couple of hours.
+If the user wants to schedule a post, we ensure that the selected ``date`` is no longer than 50 days, thus, when the ``publish post`` function is triggered, the ``access_token`` is still valid to publish the post.

-Finally, we search the user by its ``instagram account id`` in the database.
-If user exists, we update the ``access token``.
+Finally, we search the user by its ``ig_account_id`` in the database.
+If user exists, we update the ``access_token``.
 If user doesn't exist, we create a new user.
 ```python
 # Search user by Instagram Account Id
 user = User.query.filter(User.ig_account_id == ig_account_id).first()